-Even if you don't plan on equipping these new cosmetic items, this still represents a great value deal for the in game currency alone.
-There's no set date for how long this Fortnite Starter Pack will be available – the previous bundle was on the store for around 10 weeks - but it will eventually be removed, so if you're considering a purchase then don't wait too long.
+Even if you don't plan on equipping these new cosmetic items, this still represents a great value deal for the in-game currency alone.
+There's no set date for how long this Fortnite Starter Pack will be available – the previous bundles were usually on the store for between 10 weeks and the length of their corresponding seasons – but it will eventually be removed, so if you're considering a purchase then don't wait too long.

 I wasn't just guessing with that V-Bucks efficiency talk – here's how the math stacks up for each individual V-Bucks purchase Fortnite offers, taking into account total V-Bucks including "bonuses" for buying in bulk, and rounding to the nearest whole number:

-The Fortnite Wavebreaker Pack, on the other hand, is nestled comfortably in "impulse buy" territory even without the shiny Wavebreaker outfit plus matching Dry Bag back bling and Swell Striker pickaxe.
-You can skydive into battle like a true surfer if you suit up in it.
+The Fortnite Diamond Diva Pack, on the other hand, is nestled comfortably in "impulse buy" territory even without the sparkling Diamond Diva outfit plus matching Shine Pack back bling and 6-Carat Cutter harvesting tool.
+You can skydive into battle like a true diva if you suit up in it.

-Do note that the Fortnite Wavebreaker Pack can only be purchased once for each account, so it isn't an endless wellspring of in-game currency.
-And if you'd also like to buy the Fortnite Battle Pass without grinding for the free V-Bucks you occasionally earn, you'll still need to buy extra on top to reach the 950 V-Bucks asking price; in other words, if you're starting with this Starter Pack, it won't actually save you any money on the Battle Pass - which is still totally worth it.
-You can always use those extra V-Bucks to pick up more customisation items though, or put them toward your purchase of the next Battle Pass when Fortnite Chapter 2 Season 2 rolls around in a few months.
+Do note that the Fortnite Diamond Diva Pack can only be purchased once for each account, so it isn't an endless wellspring of in-game currency.
+And if you'd also like to buy the Fortnite Battle Pass without grinding for the free V-Bucks you occasionally earn, you'll still need to buy extra on top to reach the 950 V-Bucks asking price; in other words, if you're starting with this Fortnite Starter Pack, it won't actually save you any money on the Battle Pass.
+You can always use those extra V-Bucks to pick up more customisation items though, or put them toward your purchase of the next Battle Pass when Fortnite Chapter 2 Season 6 lands.

-Don't forget, if you're a PS4 player and PS+ subscriber then you can still grab the Fortnite PlayStation Plus Celebration Pack, which is free and includes the exclusive Pneumatic Twin Pickaxe, Radiant Blue Wrap, Flail Emoji, and a Banner.
+Don't forget, if you're a PS4 or PS5 player and PS+ subscriber then you can still grab the latest Fortnite PlayStation Plus Celebration Pack, which is free and includes the exclusive Perfect Point pickaxe, Point Patrol wrap, "What?" emoji, and a banner.
 Hey, it's always nice to get a little bonus, right?